Progressive Road Design & Maintenance

 In spring 2016, MCRCD was awarded a Timber Fund grant through the State Water Resources Control Board to provide three workshops on progressive road design and maintenance and to conduct approximately forty miles of road assessments on Mendocino Coast watersheds.
 Road assessments can be used as a plan for ongoing road maintenance and/or to schedule and prioritize drainage improvements, and to submit as “shovel ready” plans for implementation through grant funds.

-Beginning in spring 2017, a Technical Peer Review Team will be identifying sub watersheds and ownerships in coastal watersheds listed as impaired for sediment.
-To learn more about controlling road related sediment, and to be notified about upcoming workshops, contact Patty Madigan at: firstname.lastname@example.org, or leave a message at (707) 462-3664 x 102
+Beginning in spring 2017, a Technical Peer Review Team identified sub watersheds and ownerships in coastal watersheds listed as impaired for sediment.
+To learn more about controlling road related sediment, and to be notified about upcoming workshops, contact Patty Madigan at: firstname.lastname@example.org, or leave a message at (707) 462-3664 x 102.
+To view the Final Project Summary for this project, click here.